-With the creation of its on-site biodynamic organic community farm, healthful, tasty and unique food is prepared at Kohanaiki using only fresh and wholesome ingredients, including fresh fish caught offshore on the day it’s served.
-Kohanaiki has achieved the epitome of sustainable operations on a site that is both rare and profoundly special.
+The creation of an on-site biodynamic organic community farm enhances the healthful, tasty and unique food prepared at Kohanaiki.
+By using only fresh and wholesome ingredients, including fresh fish caught offshore on the day it’s served, Kohanaiki has achieved the epitome of sustainable operations on a site that is both rare and profoundly special.

-The community farm will produce most of the organic fruits and vegetables that will be used in the Club’s restaurants and catering services, complimented with ingredients produced elsewhere on the island.
-The farm’s production will also be available for owners to enjoy in their homes.
+The community farm produces organic fruits, vegetables and herbs used in Kohanaiki’s restaurants and catering services.
+The farm’s production is also available for owners to enjoy in their homes.

 Water & Solar

 Since water is both scarce and expensive on the Big Island, Kohanaiki has built eight water wells, a reverse osmosis water filtration plant and a 10.5-million gallon lake that will supply enough water to irrigate the golf course and all of the landscaping throughout the community at a cost far less than the expense of purchasing water elsewhere.
 To defray the costs of power needed to pump irrigation water throughout the community, photovoltaic panels will be installed to generate as much renewable energy as possible.
 Kohanaiki has partnered with VITA Planning & Landscaping Architecture to utilize a plant palate that is sensitive to water conservation and the coastal environment, employing native plants whenever practical.